SimonDaraf/simplified-web-components/documentation/EventContainer.md

 The name of the event to listen for.

 ### `eventListenerElementID : string`
-The id of the element to attach the listener to.
+The id of the element to attach the listener to, if omitted attach listener to custom component.

 ### `eventFunction : Function`
 The function to invoke when the event is fired.